 The Reformer will ‘reform’ your life.
 When celebs say they “do Pilates” they are usually talking about the Reformer.
 To some, reformer equipment might resemble a torture apparatus, built with a sliding carriage and adjustable springs to regulate tension and resistance.
 Cables, bars, straps, and pulleys allow exercises to be done from a variety of positions, even standing.
 The resistance created by the pulley and spring system can provide a more challenging strength and endurance workout than mat classes.
 It may also produce visible results sooner — arm, leg and abdominal muscles can look more firm and defined within a dozen or so regular sessions.
 The reformer’s many attachments increase the range of modifications that can be made to the exercises, and allow additional exercises beyond what can be done on a mat.
 This capability, combined with the support afforded by the resistance the machine provides, allows people with limited range of movement or injuries to safely do modified exercises.
 The reformer works to lengthen whilst strengthening the muscles rather than building bulk.
 It therefore makes for an effective, non impact stretching and toning program that is safe for the joints and favored by Physiotherapists and Osteopaths.

-Joseph Pilates never intended either Mat work or Reformer to stand alone.
+Joseph Pilates never intended either Mat, Reformer or Tower to stand alone.
 His approach was integrative, combining mat and reformer for the best all around program, providing the full benefits that Pilates can offer.
 So in the end, you can’t go wrong whichever you choose, but keep in mind, what you learn on one informs your body on the other.
 You’ll build newer connections faster and deeper if you do both.

 If you are new to Pilates, we recommend first going for the NEWBIE PACK.

-With our Newbie Package, you will get to explore pilates exercises on the mat and try a reformer / tower class.
-On top of that, you also get to have 2 Private session with our instructor, who will go through the basics of pilates from breathing, footwork and posture.
+With our NEWBIE PACK, you get to explore pilates exercises on the mat and try a reformer / tower class.
+On top of that, you also get to have 2 Private session with our instructor, who will go through the basics of pilates from breathing, and posture.
 With the Introductory Trial, you will get a wholesome peek into the world of Pilates.
 And we hope, you may just find that it opens up your body in a new way and helps you to develop a better and stronger body.
 Good luck!

-To preserve the pop sanctuary, we have a few simple requests:
+To preserve the POP sanctuary, we have a few simple requests while class is in session:

 Showers.
 Soap & Shampoo & Conditioner.
 Lockers.
 Yoga/Pilates Mats.
 Hair Dryers.
 Water Cooler

-There is ample parking space at the front of our shophouse studio.
+There is ample parking space at the front of our shophouse studio, and a basement for parking for our studio in Kuningan.

 |Mon - Fri||: 6.00 am - 9.00 pm|